Kalinago: History

+Archaeological evidence

-Archaeological evidence in support of either model is sparse, with "no confirmed Carib sites [known] prior to the 1990s."
-However, Cayo-style pottery found in the Lesser Antilles, and dated between 1000 and 1500, is similar to the Koriabo complex from which the mainland Carib or Kari'na pottery tradition is descended.
+Archaeological evidence in support of the invasion model is sparse, with "no confirmed Carib sites [known] prior to the 1990s".
+However, Cayo-style pottery found in the Lesser Antilles and dated between AD 1000 and 1500 is similar to the Koriabo complex from which the mainland Carib or Kari'na pottery tradition is descended.
 Cayo pottery was once thought to have preceded Suazoid pottery (associated with the Igneri) in the Lesser Antilles, but more recent scholarship suggests that Cayo pottery gradually replaced Suazoid pottery in the islands.
-Cayo-style pottery has been found in the Lesser Antilles from Grenada to Basse-Terre, and, possibly, Saint Kitts.
+Cayo-style pottery has been found in the Lesser Antilles from Grenada to Basse-Terre and possibly Saint Kitts.
 Cayo pottery also shows similarities to the Meillacoid and Chicoid styles of the Greater Antilles, as well as to the South American Koriabo style.

+In Grenada and Saint Vincent, radiocarbon dating indicates that Cayo pottery arrived around AD 1250, co-occurring with Suazan Troumassoid pottery until the historic period.
+The shift to the Troumassan and later Suazan ceramic styles (often associated with the rise of "Carib" culture) occurred during a period of regional drought (c.
+AD 730–900).
+Contrary to expectations of collapse, populations in the Windward Islands expanded during this time, likely due to an influx of Arauquinoid migrants from the mainland who integrated with local populations.
+This influx likely contributed to the development of the Suazan tradition, which persisted until European contact.
+Furthermore, settlement pattern analysis using the ideal free distribution model suggests that northern islands were settled earlier than southern ones like Grenada, supporting a "Southward Route" hypothesis for the initial colonisation of the Antilles, and contradicting the idea of the Windward Islands being the primary "stepping stones" from South America.